top of page

 • Objective: Equip students with a robust defense of Catholic doctrine using reason, scripture, and history.

-The main textbook for this course is Summa Apologetica, by Joseph Freymann.
-It should be purchased on Amazon: https://a.co/d/j6f9iWP.
-This course is divided into three 10-week terms, each culminating in a test.
+The textbook for this course is Summa Apologetica: Catholic Apologetics and Moral Questions, by Joseph Freymann.
 Weekly readings are assigned from the book’s units and chapters, with quizzes to assess comprehension and critical thinking.
-The structure follows the book’s organization into seven units, ensuring comprehensive coverage of natural, Christian, Catholic, historical, and moral apologetics, as well as sects, religions, and general questions.
 This course provides a structured, comprehensive exploration of Catholic apologetics, balancing foundational philosophy, doctrine, history, and ethics, with regular assessments to reinforce learning.

-Focus: Natural and Christian Apologetics (Units 1 and 2 of textbook)
+Focus: Natural and Christian Apologetics (Units 1 & 2), Catholic Apologetics, Part 1 (Unit 3)

 Week 3-4: Faith, Reason, and God’s Existence